hotwire-django/django-turbo-allauth/doc/source/main.rst

 This package provides subclasses modifying the `django-allauth views <https://github.com/pennersr/django-allauth>`_ views in order to return valid return codes for use with Turbo.
+It uses the `django-turbo-response package <https://github.com/hotwire-django/django-turbo-response>`_ under the hood.

 This package is required in order to provide allauth compatability with Turbo.
 Turbo form validation either setting the attribute *data-turbo="false"* in the form, or returning a 4** response.
 This provides subclasses for the latter.